piteren/pypoks/pologic/pologic.md

 Cards may be represented in three types:
 - int 0-52, where 52 represents a 'pad' (an unknown card)
 - tuple (int,int) (0-13,0-3) (pad is (13,0))
-- str ‘9C’, figures: 2..9TJDKAX; colors: SHDC (pad is XS)
+- str ‘9C’, figures: 2..9TJDKAX; suits: SHDC (pad is XS)

 Each representation has its advantages:
 - integers are simple